core-wg/oscore/draft-ietf-core-object-security.md

 The other CoAP header fields SHALL neither be integrity protected nor encrypted (Class U).
 All CoAP header fields are thus outer message fields.

-The sending endpoint SHALL copy the header fields from the unprotected CoAP message to the header of the protected CoAP message.
-The receiving endpoint SHALL copy the header fields from the protected CoAP message to the header of the unprotected CoAP message.
+The sending endpoint SHALL copy the header fields from the original CoAP message to the header of the OSCOAP message.
+The receiving endpoint SHALL copy the header fields from the OSCOAP message to the header of the decrypted CoAP message.
 Both sender and receiver include the CoAP version number and header field Code in the AAD of the COSE object (see {{AAD}}).

 ## CoAP Options {#coap-options}

 Most options are encrypted and integrity protected (Class E), and thus inner message fields.
-But to allow certain proxy operations, some options have outer values, i.e. are present as options in the protected CoAP message.
+But to allow certain proxy operations, some options have outer values, i.e. are present as options in the OSCOAP message.
 Certain options may have both an inner value and a potentially different outer value, where the inner value is intended for the destination endpoint and the outer value is intended for the proxy.

 A summary of how options are protected and processed is shown in {{protected-coap-options}}.
 Options within each class are protected and processed in a similar way, but certain options which require special processing are indicated by a * in {{protected-coap-options}} and described in the subsections below.